 Unlike ordinary green tea where you drink an infusion of the leaves and discard the leaves themselves, with matcha the tea leaves are ground into powder.
 You ‘drink’ the powdered leaf, as it were, and all the vitamins, minerals, antioxidants and ballast substances are included.

 Gula Java Matcha Organic

 Amanprana markets a combination of Gula Java (coconut blossom sugar) and matcha.
-The Kotobuki grade is used for the matcha.
-In Japanese, ‘Kotobuki’ means ‘long life’ and ‘blessing’.
-It refers to the high nutritional value of the Kotobuki grade.
-The Gula Java coconut blossom sugar ensures that the Gula Java Matcha slowly releases its power.
-Matcha Kotobuki tastes slightly more bitter than other premium matchas due to its higher tannin content.
+Kotobuki quality is used for the matcha.
+‘Kotobuki’ in Japanese means ‘long life’ and ‘blessing’.
+It refers to the high nutritional value of the Kotobuki quality.
+With its low glycaemic index, Gula Java coconut blossom sugar ensures slow energy release.